-- Enjoy a free visit to National Parks like Shenandoah National Park or Great Falls National Park on April 17th (or grab your free 4th grader access pass here or 5th grader access pass here).
+- Enjoy a free visit to National Parks on April 22nd like Shenandoah National Park or Great Falls National Park (or grab your free 4th grader access pass here and visit free anytime).

 - Take a swing in one of the area’s many batting cages including Upton Hill Regional Park, Occoquan Regional Park and Cameron Run Regional Park.

 - Hike to a waterfall with the kids at Scott’s Run Nature Preserve.

 - Cool off in one of the Regional Park’s fun waterparks including Volcano Island Waterpark, Pirate’s Cove Waterpark or Ocean Dunes Waterpark.

 - Complete an orienteering course with the entire family for free throughout Fountainhead Regional Park.

 You’ll need to bring your navigataion, map reading and compass skills to choose routes, find markers and get back to the finish line in the shortest amount of time.